armory-io/quick-spin/README.md

 ## Prerequisites

-To use these files, you must first have the following installed:
+To run `quick-spin` you must have the following installed:

 - [Docker](https://docs.docker.com/get-docker/)
-- [Docker Compose](https://docs.docker.com/compose/install/) (already included in Docker Desktop)
+- [Docker Compose](https://docs.docker.com/compose/install/) (installed with Docker Desktop)

 ## Usage

-The following steps will run a local instance of `quick-spin` using [docker compose](https://docs.docker.com/compose/).
+To run a local instance of `quick-spin` using [docker compose](https://docs.docker.com/compose/):

 1. Clone this repository.
-2. Change directory into the root of the project.
+2. Change directory into the project root.
 3. Run the `docker compose up` command.

+For example:

 ```shell
 git clone https://github.com/armory-io/quick-spin.git